NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 Use one of the following options to run Neurodesktop:

 #### Option 1: NeuroDesktop.exe
-Download and run the following executable https://github.com/NeuroDesk/neurodesktop/raw/main/Windows_run_Neurodesk/NeuroDesktop.exe
+Download and run the following executable - careful: This is exe file is currently downloading an older version of neurodesk and not the current version! https://github.com/NeuroDesk/neurodesktop/raw/main/Windows_run_Neurodesk/NeuroDesktop.exe

 #### Option 2: Using Terminal